vstinner/notes/victor_stinner.rst

 I am paid by Red Hat to maintain Python upstream and downstream (RHEL, CentOS, Fedora & Software collections).
-They also cover the cost of travels to Pycon US and EuroPython: meeting people is as important if not more than code.
-My contributions to Python: :ref:`My contributions to Python <python-contrib>`.
+They also cover the cost of travels to Pycon US and EuroPython: meeting people is as important if not more than code. :ref:`My contributions to Python <python-contrib>`.

 Contact me
 ==========